MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 > To use a key as a modifier, use the curly brackets notation for both keys:
 > e.g. for Ctrl + A, use {Control}({A})

 To simulate moving the mouse, use the **Move mouse** action.
-In the following example, the mouse has been set to move to specific coordinates by moving the pointer there manually, ad pressing Control+Shift to set its current coordinates for Position X & Y. The movement speed has been set to normal speed.
+In the following example, the mouse has been set to move to specific coordinates by moving the pointer there manually, and pressing Control+Shift to set its current coordinates for Position X & Y. The movement speed has been set to normal.

 ![Screenshot of move mouse action properties](\media\mousekeyboard\move-mouse-example.png)